steadforce/renovate-deployment/README.md

 ## Dependencies

-This chart refers `renovate` as a dependency.
+This chart references `renovate` as a dependency.
 The version used is specified in `Chart.yaml` in the `dependencies` section.

 See the [Helm docs](https://helm.sh/docs/topics/charts/#chart-dependencies)